-You should read this term sheet together with the prospectus dated November 21, 2008, as supplemented by the prospectus supplement dated November 21, 2008 relating to our Series E medium-term notes of which these notes are a part, and the more detailed information contained in product supplement no. 146-A-I dated November 24, 2008.
-This term sheet, together with the documents listed below, contains the terms of the notes and supersedes all other prior or contemporaneous oral statements as well as any other written materials including preliminary or indicative pricing terms, correspondence, trade ideas, structures for implementation, sample structures, fact sheets, brochures or other educational materials of ours.
-You should carefully consider, among other things, the matters set forth in "Risk Factors" in the accompanying product supplement no. 146-A-I, as the notes involve risks not associated with conventional debt securities.
+You should read this amended and restated term sheet together with the prospectus dated November 21, 2008, as supplemented by the prospectus supplement dated November 21, 2008 relating to our Series E medium-term notes of which these notes are a part, and the more detailed information contained in product supplement no. 184-A-I dated February 16, 2010.
+This amended and restated term sheet, together with the documents listed below, contains the terms of the notes and supersedes all other prior or contemporaneous oral statements as well as any other written materials including preliminary or indicative pricing terms, correspondence, trade ideas, structures for implementation, sample structures, fact sheets, brochures or other educational materials of ours.
+This amended and restated term sheet amends and restates and supersedes the term sheet related hereto dated February 17, 2010 in its entirety.
+You should rely only on the information contained in this amended and restated term sheet and in the documents listed below in making your decision to invest in the notes.
+You should carefully consider, among other things, the matters set forth in "Risk Factors" in the accompanying product supplement no. 184-A-I, as the notes involve risks not associated with conventional debt securities.
 We urge you to consult your investment, legal, tax, accounting and other advisers before you invest in the notes.